fraxzu/fix-grub-missing/README.md

 ### if you found windows boot manager, you can reboot the system

 if it don't show.
-You need to boot on arch linux (before booting into arch linux, make sure to unplug the bootable usb. )
+You need to boot on arch linux (before booting into arch linux, make sure to unplug the bootable usb)

 follow this command: